jesusgollonet/jesusgollonet/README.md

 ### Hi, I'm Jesus Gollonet 👋

 I'm a Technical Director and Software Engineer based in Málaga, Spain, with over 15 years of experience working on websites, apps, and interactive installations for global brands.
-I build things that blend technology, creativity, outdoors and fitness.
+I build things that blend technology and creativity

 - 💻 Proficient in **backend development**, **Node.js**, **Typescript**, **devops** and **cloud infrastructure** (**Pulumi**, **Terraform**, **Docker**, **AWS**, **Google Cloud Run**)
 - 🔧 Currently exploring **Python**, **computer vision** and **data science** after attending the [Recurse Center](https://recurse.com) last Summer
 - 🌊 Working on a few prototypes to understand and detect swell and wave conditions using **Python**, **OpenCV**, and **Docker**
-- 🛠 Passionate about optimizing workflows and building efficient, AI-assisted development pipelines

 When AFK:
 - 🚴 I’m a skateboarder, BMX rider, surfer, (and SUPper, and Skimboarder... the list keeps growing!) and love spending time outdoors with my family
 - 🏕️ Recently discovered a love for Camping
 - 🌍 Getting into Geography, Oceanography.

-Looking to connect, collaborate, or share ideas?
-Feel free to reach out!
+Always happy to connect with folks!

 [LinkedIn](https://www.linkedin.com/in/jesusgollonet) | [Website](https://jesusgollonet.com)